Classification of Semigraphical Translators: Introduction

-The proofs in this paper use Morse-Rad\'o theory~\cite{morse-rado}, which studies critical points and level sets for a class of functions arising in minimal surface theory.
+The arguments involved in proving Theorem~\ref{main-theorem} use Morse-Rad\'o theory~\cite{morse-rado}, which studies critical points and level sets for a class of functions arising in minimal surface theory.
 (Recall that translators are minimal surfaces with respect to the translator metric.)
 The uniqueness proofs use an angular maximum principle that may be of independent interest.
-The proof of non-existence of the yeti involves comparison with an appropriately placed grim reaper surface, using a technique first employed by Chini \cite{chini}.
+The proof of non-existence of the yeti involves comparison with a family of appropriately placed grim reaper surfaces, inspired by a technique first employed by Chini \cite{chini}.
+This sliding-maximum principle allows us to derive a gradient bound for the solution $u$ in a half-space.
+Then, an asymptotic limit of $\mathcal{Y}$ would be a complete graphical translator over the half-space, violating the classification Theorem of~\cite{graphs-himw}.